nordweg/handbook/valores.md

 ### 5. Crie relacionamentos abertos e honestos através da comunicação

-A comunicação é a base de qualquer time.

-> Most people do not listen with the intent to understand; they listen with the intent to reply. ― Stephen R. Covey

 ### 6. Crie um espírito de time positivo à sua volta